Cardiac Rhythm Monitoring An Overview

 EKG, also known as an electrocardiogram, is a test that measures the electrical activity of your heart at rest.

 An EKG measures your heart’s electrical activity.
 During an EKG, your technician will place small electrode patches on the chest, legs, and arms.
 These electrodes are connected to a machine that will produce a detailed report on the heart’s rate and rhythm.

 An EKG is typically performed in one visit and only takes a few minutes for the computer to analyze the electrical impulses.
 Once completed, your physician will interpret the reading and determine if further testing or treatment is needed.

 A Holter monitor is a small device that records your heart rhythm.
 A Holter monitor may be worn for 24 hours up to a week.
 The Holter monitor is attached to the chest using EKG electrodes and wires.
 The portable device is then secured to the belt loop, allowing patients to resume their normal activity after the appointment.

 While in use, the Holter monitor records all of the heartbeats.
-The recordings are converted to the similar readings an EKG may provide.
+The recordings are converted to similar readings as an EKG may provide.
 You may be asked to keep a diary of your symptoms while wearing the Holter monitor.

 Cardiac Event Monitor

 Cardiac arrhythmias may occur sporadically, occurring every few days, weeks, or months.
 Cardiac event monitors allow patients to record their symptoms as they experience their symptoms.
 Patients will activate the EKG device which will record the heart rhythm at the time of activation.
 Patients are encouraged to keep an activity and symptom journal throughout this process.

 A cardiac event monitor is a small, portable device that records your heart’s electrical activity.
 A cardiac event monitor records the heart rate and rhythm while a patient is experiencing a cardiac “event.”
 The monitor may be worn for several days or up to a month.

 Your physician will receive daily reports from the cardiac event monitor.
 Once treatment is completed, your physician will determine if any additional testing or treatment is necessary after your treatment is over.